adjtomo/pyatoa/docs/index.rst

 `````````````

 Tests ensure Pyatoa runs as expected after changes are made to the source code.
-You can run tests with Pytest
+You can run tests with Pytest.

 .. code:: bash